|

 American born Chinese group (n=100).
 80 students of other ethnic origins are

+not analyzed at this time.
 When the three groups were compared, analyses revealed that there were significant

 differences in the appropriateness ratings of 8 of the 21 discipline items polled.
 There